New Student Information

 - How do I view the course content for the courses I’m registered in?

-Your username is the first four letters of your last name followed by your year of birth.
+Your username is the first four letters of your last name followed the last four digits of your Laurier student number.
 If your last name is only three characters long, use an “x” as the fourth character.
+An “x” is also used in place of any punctuation such as a hyphen or apostrophe.
 Your password is your month, day, and year that you were born typed numerically.

 For example, for John Doe who was born on Nov 24 1983, his username will be doex1983 and his password will be 11241983.